 Copyright 2010 Colleen Ann Campbell

 Campbell, Colleen Ann.
-"Identification of a genetic contribution to Meniere's disease." dissertation, University of Iowa, 2010.
+"Identification of a genetic contribution to Meniere's disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.